-With all those women’s magazines and the television constantly talking about body image – and very often insisting that the ‘best’ body image is an extremely thin one, it is no wonder young women suffer from eating disorders.
+With all those women’s magazines and the television and digital marketing ads produced by digital agencies constantly talking about body image – and very often insisting that the ‘best’ body image is an extremely thin one, it is no wonder young women suffer from eating disorders.
 But it is not only the media that constantly talks about it; social media such as Facebook, which often means your friends and family are at fault too.

 If someone gets a little overweight they are harassed and bullied or treated unkindly by their peers, siblings and sometimes their parents.
 This makes them feel that their self-worth is measured by their weight, which is in reality very far from the truth.
 But this is where it starts and before long all that person can think about is that they must lose weight, no matter how thin they have become already.